acostello34/acostello34.github.io/two.md

 [back](./)

 <p> I'm a current graduate student at Villanova University studying Applied Statistics.
-I started my college career at Drexel University studying Digital Media but ended up graduating from Millersville University with a double major in Political Economics and Philosophy an a minor in Mathematics.</p>
+I started my college career at Drexel University studying Digital Media but ended up graduating from Millersville University with a double major in Political Economics and Philosophy and a minor in Mathematics.</p>

 <p> After my undergrad, I worked in various roles in the banking industry with a focus in 401k education and wealth management.</p>